Nyheim Hines Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 Matchup vs. Jacksonville

-- Hines' 15.7 rushing yards per game over his seven career matchups against the Jaguars are 0.2 more yards than his over/under in Sunday's game.
+- In his seven career matchups against them, Hines has averaged 15.7 rushing yards against the Jaguars, 0.2 more than his over/under in Sunday's game.

-- Hines has had a rushing touchdown in two games against the Jaguars, but did not have multiple TDs in either of those games.
+- Hines, in seven matchups against the Jaguars, has run for a TD twice, but has yet to total more than one in a single contest.

 - Hines will go up against a Jaguars squad that allows 127.1 rushing yards per game and is the NFL's 25th-ranked rush defense.